Igor-ad/laravel_work_time/README.md

 ```
 {
-    "errors": {
-        "machine": "machine ID 56 has not been used yet"
+    "errors": "Machine ID 56 has not been used yet",
-    }
+    "code": 501
 }
 ```